ifilot/hfcxx/README.md

 cmake -DCMAKE_CXX_FLAGS="-I/opt/homebrew/opt/cppunit/include" ../src
 make -j9
 ```

-To test the compilation, run
+## Testing

+After compilation, you can test the `hfccc` executable by running the
+test suite.

 > **Note**: The testsuite contains a HF calculation of benzene using the
 > STO-6g basis set.
 Since HFCXX is not optimized for speed, running the